A hot tub can be a perfect way to relax on your static caravan or lodge holidays and they also boast added health benefits.

 Our hot tub buying tips

 - Do your research.
 Start with your park operator as they may have a recommended supplier.
-If not, check online and visit suppliers or hot tub retailers to find out whether you want an acrylic hot tub that will be in situ all the time or a portable hot tub which you blow up when you need it.
+If not, check online and visit suppliers or retailers to find out whether you want an acrylic hot tub that will be in situ all the time or a portable one which you blow up when you need it.
 Also if you go for a portable hot tub (usually inflatable) consider how you will store it when not in use.
 The more you have to heat up the water in the hot tub, the more it will cost to run, so look for the level of insulation and how effective it is at retaining the heat.

 - Think about what you want a hot tub for as this could determine how many jets you want.
 More jets will provide more body massage, plus check to see if you can adjust the direction and speed of the jets.